-Approximately \$3-79 percent of the identified sites have the MUA land use, the remaining are HHDR.
+Approximately 83-79 percent of the identified sites have the MUA land use, the remaining are HHDR.
 The MUA land use designation includes a HHDR requirement at a varying percentage of the site depending on its location within the County.
 As shown in Tables H-34 through H-42, HHDR percentage requirements on the identified MUA sites ranges from 25 to 75 percent.
 The County relied on the HHDR requirement for each site based on policies for neighborhoods within each area plan to determine the realistic residential capacity on these sites.
-Each area plan identified areas of future growth as "neighborhoods" and includes policies to require housing in specific configurations to support the establishment of housing.
+Each area plan identified areas of future growth within "neighborhoods" and includes policies to require housing in specific configurations to support the establishment of housing.

-For the HHDR designated sites, the allowable density is 2414-4460 units per acre.
+For the HHDR designated sites, the allowable density is $\frac{2014-4060}{1}$ units per acre.
 The County relied on the default density of 30 units per acre per Government Code Section 65583.2(c)(3)(B) as one factor in determining the realistic capacity on the HHDR sites.
-Thirty units per acre shows a 75-50 percent realistic capacity.
+Thirty units per acre shows a $\frac{75-50}{1}$ percent realistic capacity.